Trond Kirkvaag: Career

 He began working at NRK in 1968.
 One of his first successes was “Buffalo Bløffs internasjonale vegg-til-vegg-show” (The Buffalo Bluff Wall-to-Wall International Tour) in 1973, made with partner Jon Skolmen.
 It won the Chaplin Award in Montreux.

 In 1976, he and Skolmen won the Golden Rose of Montreux, the Chaplin Award and the Press Award in Montreux for “The Nor-way to Broadcasting”, a humorous program about the history of broadcasting in Norway.
 He began his collaboration with Lystad and Mjøen in 1976 with the satirical news program, Nynytt (Newnews).

 In 1979, KLM wrote and starred in the first of four series about Brødrene Dal (The Dal Brothers), which continued to be produced until 2005.
 KLM also created a live show, Brødrene Dal - Vikingsverdets forbannelse (The Brothers Dal - Curse of the Viking Sword) in 1997 and released an LP album featuring songs from the show.
 A fifth series of “Brødrene Dal” was planned, but abandoned after Kirkvaag's death.

 Other programs included MRK Fjærsynet (MRK TeeVee) - an ironic play on NRK's title, with the acronym being an abbreviation of “Morsk Rikskringkasting” (Hard and Fast National Broadcasting Corporation).
 Fjærsyn is a colloquial pronunciation of “fjernsyn” (TV), Skai TV - imitert fjernsyn” (Skai Ⓡ TV An Imitated Television (Channel); 1988), KLMs Nachspiel (KLM's After Play; 1992) and “KLMs Vorspiel” (KLM's Prelude), the Montreux live contributions, “Diplomatix” (1985), and The Rise and Fall of an Olympic Village (1994), as well as the film Noe Helt Annet (Something Completely Different).

 In 1996, Kirkvaag created the program Trotto Libre on NRK 1's Alltid Moro (Always Fun), with fellow comedian Otto Jespersen.
-After the collaboration with Jespersen ended, he starred in a skit series “Showtalk”, with short satirical sketches on a TV2 talk show.
+After the collaboration with Jespersen ended, he starred in a skit series “Showtalk”, with short satirical sketches on a NRK talk show.